Check out v4 of the Fauna CLI

 -

-Commit the updated collection schema to Fauna with a staged schema change using the Fauna Dashboard or the Fauna CLI.
+Commit the updated collection schema to Fauna with a staged schema change.

 You can’t use a staged schema change to delete or rename schema.
 Instead, delete or rename the schema in a separate unstaged schema change.